tarynpratt/tarynpivots.com/content/post/2020/syncing-logins-between-availablity-group-replicas.md

 );
 {{< / highlight >}}

-The table is populated by connecting to the primary server using <a href="https://docs.microsoft.com/en-us/sql/t-sql/functions/openquery-transact-sql?view=sql-server-ver15" target="_blank">`OPENQUERY`</a> (Eeek a linked server)
+The table is populated by connecting to the primary server using [`OPENQUERY`](https://docs.microsoft.com/en-us/sql/t-sql/functions/openquery-transact-sql?view=sql-server-ver15) (Eeek a linked server)

 {{< highlight sql>}}
 SELECT *